Zoetrope (film)

 Zoetrope is a 2011 Irish experimental film directed by Rouzbeh Rashidi that tells the visual report of a family.
-Zoetrope deals with the quality of being expressive, explores the locations and reveals a life in a small house and its surrounding.
-The film slowly evolves and shows the history of nothingness of the characters who are in Zoetrope.
+Zoetrope deals with the quality of being expressive, explores the locations, and reveals a life in a small house and its surrounding.
+The film slowly evolves and shows the history of nothingness of its characters.

 Production

 Rouzbeh Rashidi made this film with no budget with a Web-Camera in only two days.
 The shots in this film are extremely lengthy and all static.